magpylib/magpylib/docs/_pages/0_documentation.md

 print(B)
 ```

-When computing the field of multiple sources, or multiple observers or long paths, `getB` and `getH` will automatically return the field for all inputs as one big array.
+When dealing with multiple observer positions, `getB` and `getH` will return the field in the shape of the observer input.
 In the following example B- and H-field of a cuboid magnet are computed on a grid and displayed using Matplotlib:

 ```{code-cell} ipython3
 import numpy as np